“Labor is the only blind date where you’re sure you’ll meet the love of your life.” – Unknown

 Everything is going back to its place and your body’s been going through many changes.

 But it’s important to note that you shouldn’t use tampons because of the high risk of infection.

-Even if you think everything is okay with you, make sure to use maternity pads during this process.
+Even if you think everything is okay with you, make sure to use postpartum pads during this process.

 8. Don’t be afraid to use pain medication